Calcium Needed to Keep Your Knee Healthy

 - Reduced mobility due to stiffness or pain.

-Recommended dose of Calcium:
+The Recommended Dose of Calcium:

 People, who are deficient in calcium and experience symptoms related to it, can help reduce these losses by supplementing themselves with the recommended amounts of calcium.

 The recommended daily dose of calcium to be taken by adults of age 19-70 years is 1000 mg/day.
 However, people more than 70 years of age should consume 1200 mg/day of calcium.
-Taking these supplements can reduce the risk of bone degeneration, fractures, risk of falling frail and also prevent you from undergoing a total knee replacement surgery.
+Taking these supplements can reduce the risk of bone degeneration, fractures, and risk of falling frail and also prevent you from undergoing total knee replacement surgery.

-What are the Sources of calcium?
+What are the Sources of Calcium?

-Calcium pills are effective source of calcium which when taken can effectively reduce joint inflammation and pain, especially in the knee joints.
+Calcium pills are an effective source of calcium which when taken can effectively reduce joint inflammation and pain, especially in the knee joints.
 Some good sources of calcium include: